mhd999/oslo-protocol/execution/README.md

 ## Solution

-*  Make everything idempotent
+*  Make everything idempoten.
 *  Return success instead of not-found error when retrying to re-create or re-delete something already deleted or created not-found.
-*  Set proper timeout
+*  Set proper timeout.